tunnaneklund/Kademlia-lab-D7024E-G10/README.md

 go run main [port] [known port of other node] - e.g. go run main 8081 8080

-### Docker (start script only works on windows)
+### Docker
-build: docker build --tag NAME .
+build: docker build --tag kademlia .

 create network: docker network create mynetwork

-to start: powershell -ExecutionPolicy ByPass -File dockerrun.ps1
+to start on windows: powershell -ExecutionPolicy ByPass -File dockerrun.ps1

-to close: powershell -ExecutionPolicy ByPass -File dockerclose.ps1
+to close on windows: powershell -ExecutionPolicy ByPass -File dockerclose.ps1

+to start on linux: ./dockerrun.sh

+to close on linux: ./dockerclose.sh

-read dockerrun.ps1 to see how a single node is started. -d flag is not needed then.
+read dockerrun.ps1/sh to see how a single node is started. -d flag is not needed then.

 run all commands in top level folder of this project

+.sh scripts might require chmod

 ## CLI